Naim Qassem: Career

-Qassem began his career employed as a chemistry teacher for a few years.
+Qassem began his career employed as a chemistry teacher in public schools for some six years.

 Qassem was one of the founders of the Lebanese Union of Muslim Students that was established in the 1970s.
 He joined the Amal Movement when it was led by Musa al-Sadr, but left in 1979.
 Qassem was the head of the Association for Islamic Religious Education from 1974 to 1988.
 He also served as the advisor for al-Mustafa schools.
 Qassem participated in the foundational activities of Hezbollah.

 In 1991, he became the deputy secretary-general of Hezbollah.
 Abbas al-Musawi appointed him to this role, which he retained when al-Musawi was succeeded by Hassan Nasrallah in 1992.

 Qassem has handled Hezbollah's political campaigns for parliamentary elections since the 1992 Lebanese general election, which was their first time participating.
 In the years leading up to 2024, Qassem has "long been one of Hezbollah's leading spokesmen".